About Cisco Security Analytics and Logging for the ASA

 - You onboard your ASA to CDO using username and password.

-- You configure the ASA to forward syslog and NSEL events to the SEC as if it were a syslog server and enable logging on the device.
+- You configure the ASA to forward syslog and NSEL events to any one of your SECs as if they were syslog servers and enable logging on the device.

 - The SEC forwards the events to the Cisco cloud where the events are stored.